Tran981/RubyStarterProjects/jobs_board/README.md

 * Job functionality
   * Anyone can view, create, edit, and delete jobs on the listing

+* View Jobs
+  * Jobs can be viewed on the listed based on categories

 * Deployment instructions
 It has beeon only tested on the local server, but you are welcome to try to deploy it!